NikolayVasilev/efficient-mvc-error-handling/README.md

 ## Before we begin

 Delete your default **Error.cshtml** view from the **Shared** folder.
 You will not need it with this error handling implementation and it might mess with you if you haven't de-registered your **HandleError** attribute as a global action filter.
-As a matter of fact, just go ahead an delete it from the **RegisterGlobalFilters** in the **Global.asax** file
+As a matter of fact, just go ahead an de-register it from the **RegisterGlobalFilters** in the **Global.asax** file

 ```csharp
 public static void RegisterGlobalFilters(GlobalFilterCollection filters)